Cheaper Home Batteries Program

 Federal rebate details

-Current battery rebates (valid until 1 May 2026)
+Current battery rebates (updated May 2026)

-Important timing note
+Important note

 For those who want the detail